How to Trim a Brisket: An Interview with Arnis Robbinsjennifer@bigplatesupply.com

 Big Plate: So you’ve gone to Big Plate, gotten your supplies, and then what do you do?

 Arnis: When looking at the brisket, the long end with the fat is the outside (shoulder side).
-The long side with the discoloration and fibrous tissue is where the carcass was split.
-That edge can be slightly cooked from the hot steam used to decrease bacterial load on the kill floor.
+The carcass was split on the long side with the discoloration and fibrous tissue.
+The hot steam used to decrease bacterial load on the kill floor may have slightly cooked that edge.
 Cut that off.
 All that fibrous material can be a bit tough.
-Evie Mae’s makes burnt ends from what’s left of that side.
+Evie Mae’s makes burnt ends from what is left of that side.

 Trim the Point to be Aerodynamic